open/close all folders

-- Hates Being Touched: He's quick to pull away and snap at Aoba whenever he gets injured.
+- Hates Being Touched: He's quick to pull away and snap at Aoba whenever the latter tries to fix his injuries.

 - He Cleans Up Nicely: In his good ending, he takes out his piercings and puts on a suit, and he looks very nice indeed.

-- I Just Want to Be Normal: Noiz's bad ending hints that he longed to feel pain so that he wouldn't be left out from everyone else anymore.
+- I Just Want to Be Normal: Noiz's bad ending hints that he longs to feel pain so that he wouldn't be left out anymore.